nektarai/strtl/readme.md

 If a placeholder is considdered falsy if it does not exist in the scope or resolves to `undefined`, `null`, `false`, `0`, an empty string or an empty array.
 In all other cases, it's considered truthy.

-## Building templates
+## Building JSON templates

 ```js
 import build from 'strtl/build';
 ```

 `build()` is a somewhat magical function to intuitively build templates that can `render.toObject()` into JS objects.
-There is no equivalent for building string templates - those are easy to write by hand.
+There is no equivalent function for building string templates, as those are easy to write by hand.

 ### Concept

-`build()` lets you write a function that does what you want `render.toObject` to do.
-You can pretend that your function gets packaged up into the template, and gets unpacked and executed with render-time data.
+`build()` accepts a JavaScript function as argument, and returns a template string representing the data transformation operations in that function.
+You can pretend that the function can time travel into the future when the template is rendered, and the render time data is passed to it as an argument.

-That might sound like we're using `eval()` or `new Function()` - we are not.
+That might sound like we're calling `.toString()` on the function and sending it to the client to be `eval`uated - we are not.
 We use ES Proxies to make this syntax work.

 ### Simple example